(EDIT: This article was updated in February 2016)

 10,000 IHG Rewards Club points convert into 2,000 Avios.
 No annual fee.
 Issuer: Barclaycard.
 Bonus is triggered with your first purchase.

 No fee.
 Issuer: Tesco Bank.
 There is no sign up bonus.
 However, once you have applied, you can claim 1,000 Clubcard points (2,400 Avios when converted) by sending in a ‘refer a friend’ form to say that you were recommended by someone.
 Email me at raffles [at] headforpoints.co.uk for a referral form.
-If you have recently got the Tesco card you can still retrospectively claim 1,000 Clubcard points for being referred.
+If you have got the Tesco card within the last two months you can still retrospectively claim 1,000 Clubcard points for being referred.

 10,000 Marriott Rewards points convert to 2,000 Avios.
 No annual fee.
 Issuer: Creation.
 Spend £200 in 6 months to trigger bonus.